-Yes, I had a few challenges (as the driver0 to find the location.
+As the driver it took me a couple of go’s to find the location.
 Maui Paintball is near Lahaina on the Honoapiilani Highway.
-I won’t get bogged down in the details, but anyone considering this activity, please use the link to find the place (with less stress)!
+I won’t get bogged down in the details, but anyone considering this activity, I suggest using the link on their website to find the place (without stress)!

 Our Australian crew novices (one adult and five boys) purchased 2000 paintballs, confident this would last them a few hours.
-This allowed me to (happily) slip away to the Lahaina Outlets (20 minutes up the road) for some recreational shopping.
+Not one for sitting in the hot sun while the kids shot at each other, my plan was to take advantage of them being occupied and slip away to the Lahaina Outlets (20 minutes up the road) for some recreational shopping.

 – Take lots of water and food – there is cold water available to purchase (nothing else.)

-- Despite the heat – wear long pants (they advertise camouflage coverall is available for $5 – but none were left for our crew to hire!)
+– Despite the heat – wear long pants and save your legs.
+(They advertise camouflage coverall is available for hire, but none were left for our crew to hire!)

-The kids’ research (asking each katamaran tour organiser what their “deal” was.)
-Manu Kaii offered the best Package at $10 per child and $25 per adult with as much soft drink and mai tais as you wanted.
+Why?
+The kids’ research.
+That involved walking along the beach asking each catamaran tour operator what their “special deal” was.
+The kids felt the Manu Kai offered the best deal at $10 per child and $25 per adult (2014 rates) with as much soft drink and mai tais as you wanted.